mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 .. image:: /images/flat-coloring/Krita_filling_lineart8.png
     :alt: filling color in line art using path tool

 You can also erase with a geometric tool.
-Just press :kbd:`E` or the eraser button.
+Just press the :kbd:`E` key or the eraser button.

 .. image:: /images/flat-coloring/Krita_filling_lineart9.png
     :alt: erasing with path tool